West Anaheim caregivers demand fair wages

 July 11th, 2018

-One year after forming a union, nurses and technicians at West Anaheim Medical Center staged an informational picket Wednesday to demand better pay.
-While West Anaheim is one of Prime Healthcare Services’ most profitable hospitals, most caregivers there make less than their cohorts at nearby Prime hospitals.
+One year after forming a union, nurses and technicians at West Anaheim Medical Center staged an informational picket July 11 to demand better pay.
+While West Anaheim is one of Prime Healthcare Services’ most profitable hospitals, caregivers there make less than their cohorts at nearby Prime hospitals.

 Many West Anaheim caregivers have worked at the hospital for over a decade despite low pay, but they are struggling more than ever to keep up with surging housing costs.
 “I have to work two jobs to support my family,” said Phung Pham, a respiratory care therapist.“I love my work, but we have to be able to earn a fair wage.”